todiane/sologamyp1/README.md

 ### **Credits**

-The Sologamy Club header, footer and structure of this website has been created using html and css code elements from the Code Instiutute Love Running website.
-The Love Running three page website has been recreated for this project.
+The Sologamy Club header, footer and structure of this website has been created using html and css code elements from the  Code Institute Love Running website.
+The Love Running three page website has been recreated for this project. <https://code-institute-org.github.io/love-running-2.0/index.html>

-Photos on the ceremonies page have been downloaded from pexels.com and the website <https://convertio.co> </a> was used to convert the jpg into a webp image.
+Photos on the ceremonies page have been downloaded from <https://pexels.com> and the website <https://convertio.co>  was used to convert the png and jpg images into a webp image.
-*** LINK TO LOVE RUNNING PROJECT AND PEXELS.COM/
+*** LINK TO LOVE RUNNING PROJECT A